Chillwind132/O365_RTP/README.md

 # O365_RTP
-A collection of useful SPO powershell scripts
+A collection of SharePoint Online powershell scripts